bughi04/ProjectSkeleton/README.md

 ## Build & run

-**Visual Studio 2022 (recommended):** open `TheAdventure.sln` and press **F5**.
+**Visual Studio 2022/2026 (recommended):** open `TheAdventure.sln` and press **F5**.
 VS restores packages, compiles, and launches automatically.

 **Terminal:** with the .NET 10 SDK installed, run `dotnet run` from the project folder.

-Requires the **.NET 10 SDK** (or VS 2022 with the ".NET desktop development" workload).
-No external assets — all graphics are drawn at runtime with SDL primitives.
+Requires the **.NET 10 SDK** (or VS 2022/2026 with the ".NET desktop development" workload).
+No external assets, all graphics are drawn at runtime with SDL primitives.

 ## Folder structure